wavemaker/docs/learn/app-development/deployment/configuration-management.md

 ```
 -Ddb.<database-name>.password=<db-password>
 ```

-For hrdb:
+For HRDB:

 ```
 shell>java -Ddb.hrdb.password=mypassword <rest-of-command-for-web-server-start>
 ```

-## Using Custom Property Sources
+### Using Custom Property Sources

-The use of Environment Properties or System properties makes your war file immutable and achieves compliance with 12-factor app deployment.
-But it is not suitable for use-cases where you want to programmatically retrieve the configuration from external sources during the application start.
+The use of Environment Properties or System Properties makes your war file immutable and can achieve compliance with 12-factor app deployment.
+However, it is not suitable for cases, particularly where you want to programmatically retrieve the configuration from external sources when the application starts.

-### Use cases not supported with Environment/System properties
+## Cases Not Supported with Environment Properties and System Properties

-1. Configuration managed in a database - During the application start, the developer may want to retrieve the configuration from a database and use it as an application configuration.
+### Configuration Managed in a Database

+The developer may want to retrieve the configuration from a database and use it as an application configuration when the application starts.

-2. Configuration through an API - There are cases where you need to call an external API to retrieve the configuration to be used in the application.
+### Configuration through an API

+In some cases, you may have to call an external API to retrieve the application's configuration.

+### Encrypted Sensitive Information or Control via Encryption

-3. Encrypted sensitive information / Control over encryption - the encrypted values provided over profile properties, environment variables or system properties need to be decrypted based on the customer needs.
+Decrypting the encrypted values provided via profile properties, environment variables, or system properties based on the customer's requirements.

+### Controlling the Refreshing Properties

-4. Control over refreshing the properties - There are few properties that you would like to refresh over a periodical interval without redeploying the application.
+There are few properties that you would like to refresh at periodic intervals without redeploying the application.

-5. Configuration based on logged-in user’s context - There are few use-cases related to multi-tenancy where you want to provide different configuration values based on the caller context.
+### Contextual Configuration based on Logged-in User

 To address all the above use-cases, WaveMaker introduces Custom Property Sources - such as BootStrap Property Source and Dynamic Property Source.